31 March 2021

-The track has now re-opened for trials during the week (so that owners can keep their greyhounds race-fit), but you must pre-book a timeslot and then observe strict social-distancing at the track.
+The track reopened for trials (so that greyhounds can keep race-fit) last month.
+Owners must pre-book a timeslot for trials and then observe strict social-distancing at the track.

 12 December 2020